 The legal definition of willfully is one commits an act willingly or on purpose.
 In addition, it does not matter if the person did not mean to break the law.
 Cal.
 Penal Code Ann. § 450.
 Willfully is the least complicated aspect of this element, it is required that the person charged.
 It is essentially stating that the act of burning or setting something on fire was not an accident.
 For example, knocking an iron to the floor and setting the home on fire would not be a willful act because it was not on purpose.
 On the other hand, someone who lights a match and throws it into dried brush is someone who acted willfully because they did the act on purpose.
 Thus, the act must be willful in order to fulfill the second element.

-In addition, to complete the second element of malicious arson the person charged with the crime must have done so maliciously.
+In addition, to complete the second element of malicious arson the person charged with the violent crimes must have done so maliciously.
 The rules definition of maliciously is, “imports a wish to vex, defraud, annoy, or injure another person, or an intent to do a wrongful act, established either by proof or presumption of law.”
 Cal.
 Penal Code Ann. § 450.
 The element basically calls for some kind of wrongdoing, which can be done in various ways.
 Defraud is the first example given in the statute.
 An example of defrauding would be a person who is a small business owner would like to collect on his insurance because business has not been going well for some time now.
 So, one night they burn their business to the ground and hope to collect their insurance policy.
 This would be a classic example of defrauding someone under this element.
 Also, the statute listed to annoy, this is a broad word that would seem easy to fulfill.
 If the fire was light to trouble another or out of spite then this could possibly be fulfilled for acting maliciously.
 Last was to injure.
 If during the course of the fire someone is hurt by it then the second element could be fulfilled.
 An example would be if one light another’s home on fire, and because of the fire, the neighbor suffered burns.
 If this happened then this element would most defiantly be fulfilled because the person who started it acted maliciously.
 Thus, the act must be malicious in order to fulfill the second element of this crime.

 Therefore, the second element of malicious arson is that when the person completed the first element they had done so willfully, and maliciously.